Citrullin/documentation/general/0.1/how-to-guides/set-up-a-ble-ipv6-border-router.md

     sudo dpkg -i linux-image*.deb
     ```

-3. Reboot your system and hold the SHIFT key while it starts
+3. Restart your system while holding the SHIFT key until you see the option to select a kernel

 4. Select the kernel version 4.11.12

 ## Step 2.
-Install 6LoWPAN dependencies
+Install the 6LoWPAN dependencies

 :::info:
 You need to do these steps for every session.
 So, if you close your session,